 Courtney Kissler considers communication, information sharing and a passion for project measurement visibility as critical to any DevOps transformation.
 Her path to DevOps began on a whim, when she switched degrees from accounting to computer science while at Eastern Washington University.

-After working at a few startups in Seattle, Courtney began working at Nordstroms, staying for 14 years, holding multiple roles in the retail technology division.
-Early in 2016, she moved on to Starbucks, where she is now the Vice President of Retail Technology.
+After working at a few startups in Seattle, Courtney began working at Nordstrom, staying for 14 years, holding multiple roles in the retail technology division.
+Early in 2016, she moved on to Starbucks, where she became the Vice President of Retail Technology.
+Courtney is now the Vice President of Global Technology for Nike.

 In this Innovator’s Journey to DevOps, I talk with Courtney about the beginnings of her career in technology, her introduction to the transformative processes of DevOps, and how working with the DevOps community has allowed her to implement those ideas at enterprise scale.